-Announce to your audience before the film: "Angst is 56 (or 43) mins long and there will be a discussion and Q&A afterwards (depending on classroom time).
-Please get involved in this - the filmmakers created Angst to help break the stigma around anxiety and open up the conversation around mental health.
+"Angst is 56 (or 43) mins and there will be a brief Q&A following.
+Please stick around.
+The filmmakers created Angst to help break the stigma around anxiety and open up the conversation around mental health.
 They believe there is power in watching as a community, power to change, and permission to talk about it."